Abjad/abjad/docs/source/literature_examples/ligeti.rst

 `Polymetric notation <http://lilypond.org/doc/v2.12/Documentation/user/lilypond/Displaying-rhythms#Polymetric-notation>`_
 to learn all about how this works.)

-In this example we a custom ``documentationtools`` function to set up our LilyPond file automatically.
+In this example we a custom function to set up our LilyPond file automatically.

-Explore the ``abjad/demos/desordre/`` directory for the complete code to this example, or import it into your Python session directly with ``from abjad.demos import desordre``.
+Explore the ``abjad/demos/ligeti/`` directory for the complete code to this example, or import it into your Python session directly with ``from abjad.demos import ligeti``.